jewelrecalde/WD-Resume-Midterm/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project: To create a resume/portfolio about yourself
-- Whats the purpose
+- Whats the purpose: to showcase your work to the public and to attract clients
-- What are key components
+- What are key components: education, about me,
-- What technology used and how it is used
+- What technology used and how it is used: html and css

 ### Key Components
 <!-- TODO: List of Key Components -->